-Some landlords rent their house or apartment to multiple occupants under individual agreements, or to tourists for short term stays, and don’t comply with building codes.
+Some landlords rent their house or apartment to multiple occupants under individual agreements, or to tourists for short term stays.

 Other landlords do illegal building works, subdividing their premises into many small rooms, to maximise their income.
-This non-approved use of premises and works could cause serious safety issues, especially in the event of a fire.
+This non-approved use of premises and works, which may not comply with the building code could cause serious safety issues, especially in the event of a fire.

 If you know of accommodation in the local area being used in this way, it might be unauthorised and operating illegally.